-- Students must be on time at the designated pick up location. - Students are to conduct themselves in a safe and orderly manner in accordance with school rules while waiting for the bus. - Students are not to carry anything onto the bus that will impede foot traffic in the aisle.
-All feet and legs are to be kept out of the aisles. - Food, drinks, latex balloons, weapons, and animals are not allowed on the bus. - Students are not to get out of their seats while the bus is in motion. - Students will place all trash in the trash container as they exit the bus. - Students are not to extend their arms or heads out of the bus window. - When leaving the bus, students are to follow the directions of the driver.
-If students cross the road, they should cross in front of the bus after making sure the street is clear of traffic.
+- Students must be on time at the designated pick-up location. - Students are to conduct themselves in a safe and orderly manner in accordance with school rules while waiting for the bus. - Students are not to carry anything onto the bus that will impede foot traffic in the aisle.
+All feet and legs are to be kept out of the aisles. - Food, drinks, latex balloons, weapons, and animals are not allowed on the bus. • the road, they should cross in front of the bus after making sure the street is clear of traffic.